ylamadanie/ylamadanie/README.md

 - 💼 Student Innovation Analyst at the Fisher College of Business – Center for Innovation Strategies
 - 🎓 Graduating with BSBA in Information Systems from The Ohio State University in December 2025

 Here you’ll find projects, coursework, and dashboards that highlight my analytics skills and business insight.

-### 🛠️ Skills & Tools
-- 📈 Analytics & BI: SQL, Power BI, Excel for reporting and dashboards
-- 🗄️ Data Fundamentals: Relational databases, schema design, KPI tracking
-- 💼 Strong business knowledge: KPIs, financial metrics, and awareness of evolving industry trends
-- 🤝 Collaboration & Problem-Solving: Effective communicator, adaptable team player with attention to detail

 > 🚧 I’m actively building out this portfolio — more data analytics projects coming soon!